 You don’t need anything to enjoy birds – many can be seen or heard with no more than a bit of patience.
-However, three key items will enhance your experience, aid the identification process and help you to progress: some reasonable-quality optical equipment, a field guide and a way of recording your observations.
+However, three key items will enhance your experience, aid the identification process and help you to progress: some reasonable-quality optical equipment, a field guide and a way to record your observations.

 It is often easy to see enough features on large, approachable birds to identify them with the naked eye.
 For many others, though, you’ll need binoculars – or ‘bins’, as many birders call them – to get good enough views.
 Choosing the right pair can be overwhelming so here are a few tips to help: